A quiet but significant change has been happening on the internet for the last year.

 instead of searching for “best air conditioner brand”

-Therefore, in the upcoming period, not only Google rankings,
+Therefore, in the coming period, not only Google rankings but also

-but also being visible in AI systems can become a serious traffic source.
+being visible in AI systems could become a significant source of traffic.

 Especially for sites that act early.